 Alternatively, try meeting up with friends in person and studying together.
-This will help keep you accountable, but it can also be more fun than studying alone!
+This will help keep you accountable, but it can also be more fun than looking alone!

 Make sure to connect with other students who are also trying to focus on their studies.

-6. Make a plan – figure out what times of day you’re most productive and set aside specific hours for studying.
+6. Make a plan – figure out what times of day you’re most productive and set aside specific study hours.

 This one is crucial if you’re struggling to focus on your work.

-For instance, I usually wake up early in the morning and am more productive – so I’ll try to do my reading and problem sets.
+For instance, I usually wake up early and am more productive – so I’ll try to do my reading and problem sets.

 If you’re feeling depressed, it might be tough to get started – but try your best!

 Setting specific hours aside for studying can also help motivate you to keep working throughout the day.
 The more productive hours of the schedule, the better!

 7. Try to stay positive and motivated, even when challenging.

 When you’re feeling depressed and find studying challenging, try your best not to get discouraged!